Explore the Underground City of Montreal

 Cinema du Parc is an independent cinema that offers a variety of programmings and screenings that stem from indie flicks to artistic documentaries to great feature films.
 It is truly a gem for artistic minds, and of course it is accessible by the underground city!

-This 3 hour food tour through Old Montreal explores the historic parts of the area and dives into the history of Montreal’s Underground.
-The tour stops at 6 different tasting sites, including 4 sit-down restaurants.
+This 3 hour food tour through Mile-End explores the historic parts of the area and dives into the history of Montreal’s Underground.
+The tour stops at 5+ different tasting sites, including 3 sit-down restaurants.
 There’s even an opportunity to sample a locally-brewed beer!
-If learning about the history of Old Montreal and the Underground City while sampling delicious food tickles your fancy, then click here for more information on the tour.
+If learning about the history of Mile-End Montreal while sampling delicious food tickles your fancy, then click here for more information on the Mile-End Food tour.

 13. Indulge at Jeff de Bruges